stevebaldwin21/PHP-Registry/README.md

 $names = $registry->getSubKeyNames(); //array of all the subkeys
 $values = $registry->getValueNames(); //array of the value names

+//additionally you can use the below to check if any exist
 $hasSubKeys = $registry->hasSubKeys();
 $hasValues = $registry->hasValues(); //returns 0 if only default is present and is '(not set)'
 ```